 James Cook University takes every precaution to protect your data from loss, misuse, unauthorised access or disclosure, alteration, or destruction.
 However, you should note there are inherent risks associated with transmission of information via the Internet.
 Therefore you should make your own assessment of the potential risks to the security of your information when making a decision as to whether or not to transmit information to James Cook University by electronic means.

-If you believe James Cook University has not adhered to these principles, please notify us in writing, addressed to: The Privacy Contact Officer, James Cook University, Townsville QLD 4811.
+If you believe James Cook University has not adhered to these principles, please notify us in writing, addressed to: The Privacy Officer, Secretariat, James Cook University, Townsville QLD 4811.